 Bell Geospace has been awarded exclusive rights to acquire and provide industry defining multi-client Gravity Gradiometry data for Sri Lanka by the Petroleum Resources Development Secretariat of Sri Lanka (PRDS).
 The Sri Lanka FTG Multi-Client Programme includes airborne 3D Full Tensor Gradiometry, gravity and magnetic survey data that will be undertaken over the offshore Mannar and Cauvery basins, and extended over the South basin.

-With our expertise, advanced data processing and reliable interpretations, the Sri Lanka FTG Multi-Client Programme enables operators to minimise risk while optimizing their exploration budget.
+With our expertise, advanced data processing and reliable interpretations, the Sri Lanka FTG Multi-Client Programme enables operators to minimise risk while optimising their exploration budget.
 This acquisition comes in a timely manner, supporting the upcoming bidding rounds.
 FTG data will allow operators to revisit existing seismic and efficiently design new acquisitions.

 Data will be acquired on a 2km x 8km line plan or 1km x 5km, and will be delivered with the full complement of measured tensor components.
 The primary objective of the survey is to determine the depth to basement, geological trends, and the potential for identification of target structures hosting hydrocarbons.

 This will result in over 100,000 line km’s of fully processed and interpreted FTG data, which will be integrated with additional datasets such as existing 2D seismic data.
 Acquisition is expected to start in the Q3 of 2020.
 We recommend pre-commitment to secure priority acquisition.